Last updated: ET

 Before you travel, check with your transportation company about passport requirements.
 Its rules on passport validity may be more stringent than the country’s entry rules.

 Regular Canadian passport

-Your passport must be valid to visit Cuba.
-In order to avoid unexpected delays prior to departure, ensure that your passport be valid for at least 1 month beyond the date of your expected departure from Cuba.
+Your passport must be valid for the expected duration of your stay in Cuba.
+However, ensure that your passport is valid for at least 1 month beyond the date of your expected departure from Cuba in order to avoid delays.
 If you are both a Canadian and Cuban citizen, you must present your valid Cuban passport to the immigration authorities to enter Cuba.
 You must also have a valid Canadian passport to return to Canada.
 If you were born in Cuba, you should contact a Cuban government office in Canada before you leave to ensure compliance with Cuban regulations, regardless of your current citizenship.
 Failure to do so may result in being refused entry into Cuba or being detained upon entry.